Alexander Stephen Jr.

-Alexander Stephen Jr. (9 November 1845 – 7 November 1920) was a Canadian merchant and political figure in Nova Scotia who became the 41st Mayor of Halifax from 1897–1899.
+Alexander Stephen Jr. (9 November 1845 – 7 November 1920) was a Canadian merchant and political figure in Nova Scotia who became the 41st Mayor of Halifax from 1897 to 1899.

 Early life

 Alexander Stephen Jr., of Scottish descent, was born on 9 November 1845 in Musquodoboit, Nova Scotia, Canada.

 Born to Alexander Stephen and Mary Ann Gould, he was the eldest son.
 His father emigrated from Rothes, Aberdeenshire, Scotland, to Nova Scotia in 1834 to pursue business.
 Stephen Jr. received his early education at the Free Church Academy and Horton College.
 He served as a captain in the 9th Halifax Militia before the Canadian Confederation and, by 1867, held the same rank in the militia reserve.

 Career

 Alexander Stephen Jr. joined his father's firm, A. Stephen & Son, a furniture and wooden ware manufacturer in Halifax, Nova Scotia.
 He eventually became the president and managing director of the Nova Scotia Furnishing Company, which succeeded the firm of A. Stephen & Co.
 The business, the largest of its kind in the Maritime Provinces, was founded in 1864 by his father.
 Alexander joined as a partner in 1870 and took over full control when his father retired in 1879.
 In 1885, he brought in G.A.
 Wilson and James Reeves as co-partners, with Reeves serving as treasurer.
 The company remained under the same management following its incorporation, with department heads retaining their positions.
 Around 1887, a carpet department was introduced, becoming a successful addition to the business.
 His business operations included a factory on Grafton Street, extending through Albermarle Street, and ware rooms at the corner of Barrington and Prince streets.
 The company, originally A. Stephen & Son, expanded to include house furnishings, carpets, oilcloths, and draperies.